cskaandorp/anonymize/README.md

 ### Copy vs. replacing

 Anonymize_UU is able to create a copy of the processed file-tree or replace it.
-The $substitute$ method takes a mandatory source-path argument (path to a file, folder or zip-archive) and an optional target-path argument.
+The `substitute` method takes a mandatory source-path argument (path to a file, folder or zip-archive) and an optional target-path argument.
 The target **needs to refer to a folder**.
 The target-folder will be created if it doesn't exist.

 When the target argument is provided, anonymize_UU will create a processed copy of the source into the target-folder.
 When the target argument is omitted, the source will be overwritten by a processed version of it: